The making of a successful chief strategy officer has been saved

 Insights from the field

-The CSO has disproportionate influence on the organization’s success and the CEO’s longer-term impact
+The CSO has disproportionate influence on the organisation’s success and the CEO’s longer-term impact.

 The perspective in brief

 Chief Strategy Officers (CSOs) face a number of challenges distinct from those faced by other members of the C-Suite—in particular, the breadth and ambiguity of the CSO’s role.

 Our research finds six distinct roles, or ‘faces,’ most CSOs must present, at different times and in varying degrees, to be successful; optimizing this allocation of effort is no easy feat.

 - The advisor—helping shape the strategy